John Wick Rulesheet

 Shot Faction Faction color Job (in competition mode) Instructions

-Left Eject The Bowery Purple Night Watch Hit lit shots before they relight.
+Left Eject Bowery Purple Night Watch Hit all lit shots before they relight.

-Left Orbit (Spinner) New York Continental Green Heist Hit lit shots before enemies reach them.
+Left Orbit (Spinner) New York Continental Green Heist Complete 3 waves of lit center shots.

-Left Ramp Osaka Continental Red Security Detail Hit random shots to clear the wave.
-Clear 3 waves to finish.
+Left Ramp Osaka Continental Red Security Detail Clear 3 waves of randomly lit shots.

-Pops (via Dance Club lane) The High Table White Escort the VIP Hit lit shot and enemies to move VIP.
+Pops (via Dance Club lane) High Table White Escort the VIP Hit lit shots to move VIP.

-Center Ramp Ruska Roma Yellow Assassination Shoot enemies to reveal target.
-Defeat 3 targets to finish.
+Center Ramp Ruska Roma Yellow Assassination Make 3 of any lit shot.

-Right Orbit The Marquis De Gramont Blue Gather Intel Shoot the left, center, and right ramps.
+Right Orbit Marquis de Gramont Blue Gather Intel Shoot two of each of the left, center, and right ramps.

-Right Ramp Tarasov Family Orange Task a Crew Hit shots without enemies to control them.
-Control all shots to finish.
+Right Ramp Tarasov Family Orange Task a Crew Light all shots by hitting the flashing ones.

 Adversaries / Locations: